 Add a description and tags that will help other users find your data source.

 2 Select the authentication type

-The options available for accessing the data source depend on the type of data you publish.
+Options for accessing the underlying data your data source connects to depend on the type of data you publish.
+For example, you can embed database credentials or require users to enter their own passwords.
 For descriptions of all of the authentication types, see Set Credentials for Accessing Your Published Data in the Tableau Desktop Help.

 Information appears at the bottom of the dialog box to let you know whether you need to take further action, such as adding Tableau Online to your data provider’s authorized list.